sst/guide/_examples/how-to-use-middy-validation-in-your-serverless-app.md

 export { handler };
 ```

-Here we are creating an `inputSchema` where we are explicitly telling that `fname` and `lname` are required.

-Now restart the local server and send the POST request again in insomnia,
+Here we are creating an `inputSchema` and precompiling it to ajv, where we are explicitly telling that `fname` and `lname` are required.
+Now open insomnia and send the request

 ![insomnia_post_request_with_middy_validation](/assets/examples/middy-validation-example/request3.png)